jtnystrom/Discount/README.md

 ## Compiling (optional)

-Discount has been developed and tested with JDK 8, Scala 2.11 and Spark 2.4.
-In Google Cloud, we have tested on Dataproc image version 1.4 (Debian 9, Hadoop 2.9, Spark 2.4).
-In addition to a working Spark installation (http://spark.apache.org), the SBT build tool (https://www.scala-sbt.org/) is also needed.
+To compile the software, the SBT build tool (https://www.scala-sbt.org/) is needed.

-Note that Spark 3.0 is not compatible with Scala 2.11.
-Currently, any 2.4.x version should be fine, e.g. 2.4.7.
+We recommend compiling on JDK 8.

 The command `sbt package` will compile the software and produce the necessary jar file in target/scala-2.11/discount_2.11-1.0.0.jar.
 (You do not need to install Scala manually as sbt will handle this for you.)